jmkcoder/uplink-protocol-calendar/docs/features-guide.md

 - Automatic generation of calendar days for the current view
 - Proper handling of days from previous and next months
 - Special styling for today, selected dates, and date ranges

+### Multiple View Modes

+The controller provides multiple ways to navigate and select dates through different view modes:

+#### Day View

+The traditional calendar view showing days of a month:
+- View days in a month grid
+- Select individual days
+- Navigate between months
+- See previous and next month days

+#### Month View

+A grid of months for quick month selection:
+- View all 12 months of the current year
+- Select any month to navigate to that month's day view
+- Visual indicators for the current month
+- Disabled indicators for months outside valid date range

+#### Year View

+A range of years for selecting a specific year:
+- View years in configurable ranges (default is 12 years)
+- Navigate between year ranges (decades)
+- Select any year to navigate to that year's month view
+- Visual indicators for the current year
+- Disabled indicators for years outside valid date range

+#### Year Range Navigation

+Methods to efficiently navigate through years:
+- `nextYearRange()`: Move to the next set of years
+- `prevYearRange()`: Move to the previous set of years
+- `goToYearRange(year)`: Jump to a specific year range
+- `getCurrentYearRange()`: Get information about the current year range
+- `setYearRangeSize(size)`: Customize how many years are displayed in the year view

 ## Integration with Uplink Protocol